-Supply teachers employed by or through agencies are generally not employed by the school, academy or local authority so they are not covered by the School Teachers’ Pay and Conditions Documents (STPCD) for England and Wales.
+Supply teachers employed by or through agencies are generally not employed by the school, academy or local authority so they are not covered by the school teachers’ pay and conditions documents (STPCD) for England and Wales.
 Their pay is determined by their agency – and agency pay rates are generally far lower than those for supply teachers directly employed by schools.
 A 2020 NEU supply member survey found that around half were paid less than £125 per day, while only seven per cent were paid over £150 per day.

 To put these figures in context, a daily rate of £100 means that, even if the teacher works every day of the school year, they earn around £4,000 less than a newly qualified teacher in a full-time post.
 Even a daily rate of £150 pays an experienced supply teacher at best some ten per cent less than a teacher with five years’ experience paid at the main pay range maximum.

 Pay rates can vary according to the length of the assignment, may vary by subject and certainly vary regionally.
 Some schools contribute to this by seeking to bargain with agencies.
 Rather than reduce their own margins, the agencies cut the pay of the supply teachers.
-Read our separate guidance on getting the best deal from your agency for advice on pay.

 Supply agencies are not permitted to participate in the Teachers’ Pension Scheme (TPS).
 Supply teaching is only pensionable under the TPS when supply teachers are employed directly by a school or local authority.
 The NEU continues to seek equal access to the TPS for all teachers working in state-funded schools.

-Agencies must, however, offer a workplace pension scheme to the workers on their books.
+Agencies must offer a workplace pension scheme to the workers on their books.
 All employees earning over £10,000 and aged between 22 and state pension age must be ‘auto-enrolled’ into the workplace pension scheme (they can then opt out if they choose).
 Other supply teachers can still choose to join their employer’s workplace pension scheme even if their earnings are lower than this threshold, and, if they earn more than £520 per month, the employer has to pay a contribution.
-Most agencies must pay a minimum pension contribution of three per cent of ‘qualifying earnings’ (the amount an employee earns before tax between £6,240 and £50,000 a year) while the teacher pays a minimum of five per cent.
+Most agencies must pay a minimum pension contribution of three per cent of ‘qualifying earnings’ (the amount an employee earns before tax between £6,240 and £50,270 a year) while the teacher pays a minimum of five per cent.

 Agency teachers may find their enrolment in a workplace pension is postponed for up to three months on the basis that evidence is needed that their annual income will meet the earnings threshold.
-Agency teachers may also end up with several workplace pension ‘pots’ depending on their working patterns and the number of agencies they use.
+Agency teachers may also end up with several workplace pension pots depending on their working patterns and the number of agencies they use.

 Many supply agencies will try to insist that supply teachers are employed by umbrella companies.
 You do not have to agree to this and should ask to be paid by the agency on a PAYE basis if you wish.
 The NEU strongly advises members to be fully informed before entering into any formal contractual relationship with umbrella companies and also strongly advises members against working as a supply teacher under ‘limited company’ arrangements.

 The Agency Worker Regulations 2010 apply to teachers who undertake supply work through agencies or umbrella companies.
 Agency teachers have certain rights from day one of their assignment – including the right to be informed of permanent vacancies with the school.
 After 12 weeks in the same assignment, they have the right to the same ‘basic’ pay and conditions as if they were employed directly as a supply teacher by the hirer.
-These ‘basic’ pay and conditions cover rates of pay, hours of work and annual leave but not other benefits, eg sick pay, pension or maternity pay.
+These basic pay and conditions cover rates of pay, hours of work and annual leave but not other benefits, such as sick pay, pension or maternity pay.

-The 12 weeks must be continuous, although a break of no more than six weeks for any reason can ‘pause’ the clock.
-Some other ‘breaks’ are also allowed, such as annual leave, school closures, sickness and maternity/parental leave.
+The 12 weeks must be continuous, although a break of no more than six weeks for any reason can pause the clock.
+Some other breaks are also allowed, such as annual leave, school closures, sickness and maternity/parental leave.
 Where an agency supply teacher is placed in a series of schools in which the local authority is the employer, this may create continuity for the purposes of the AWR.

 The teacher’s pay rate should be assessed according to the school’s pay policy in the same way as for a directly employed supply teacher (although this does not now necessarily guarantee a particular pay rate).